Meet the Board of Directors of the Red Lodge Area Community Foundation

 Affiliations: Red Lodge Skate Board, Red Lodge Friends of the Library, Jane Ferguson Wilderness Adventures (outdoor education), Red Lodge Buddhist Meditation.

-Libby Johnson, Board Member
+Libby Johnson, Secretary of the Board of Directors

 “I serve on the Foundation board for the opportunities to foster strong relationships for youth and families.”
 [In a previous profile, Libby said, “Healthy relationships education should be fully accessible to all people.
 Because who are we without our relationships?”

 Libby wears a number of hats, and as a free-lance milliner, she also makes them.
 Working for Red Lodge Schools and the Montana Office of Public Instruction, Libby teaches children and adults, focusing on special education.
 Her projects include the Red Lodge Youth Internship Program, which helps youth with disabilities develop career options by connecting them with area businesses.
 Libby is a DSVS Volunteer Advocate, she’s been named DSVS Volunteer of the Year, and she has promoted the anti-violence “Power Up, Speak Out!” program in the schools.
 She’s been named Outstanding Teacher in the Community in the “Celebration of Our Youth” annual awards.
 Libby is married with five children.